Find out more about The Open University’s Environment qualifications.

 - For the first time in a COP decision, there was language around reducing fossil fuel use in the context of ‘efforts towards the phasedown of unabated coal power…’.

-Strong multilateral messages are helpful because they trickle down to regional groups (e.g. the EU), national, regional and local governments, the private and public sectors.
+Strong multilateral messages are helpful because they trickle down to regional groups (e.g. the EU), national, regional and local governments, and the private and public sectors.

 While richer nations still haven’t met their 2009 promise to mobilise $100 billion of new and additional funding for climate change each year, considerable sums of money are beginning to flow inside and outside the UNFCCC process.
 The private sector is mobilising with $130 trillion of assets under management now aligned with the goals of the Paris Agreement under the GFANZ.